readthedocs/blog/ads-on-other-themes.rst

 We'll show 10% of our ad inventory each month to support an open source project that we care about.
-We are working to set up an application process to be considered, but we've already picked our first Community Ad recipient: **Beeware**.
+We are working to set up an application process to be considered, but we've already picked our first Community Ad recipients: **Sustain** and **Beeware**.
-They are running their own sustainability campaign, and we're hoping to help out!
+Beeware is running their own sustainability campaign, Sustain is about sustainability, and we're hoping to help out!

 `Beeware <http://pybee.org/>`_ is a collection of projects that can be used to help develop, debug and launch Python software.
 Each tool follows the Unix philosophy of doing one thing well.
 The primary goal is to bring Python to the browser, mobile devices, and everywhere else that we wish Python ran natively.

+`Sustain <https://sustainoss.org/>`_ is a one-day conference about open source sustainability.
+We ran ads for it earlier this month, and it is now sold out.

 Project & User opt out changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~